zeromq/erlzmq2/README.md

     $ make

-If you want to build against a specific version of ZeroMQ in the 3.1 series (not `v3.1.0`), use this:
+If you want to build against a specific version of ZeroMQ in the 3.2 series (not `v3.2.2`), use this:

-    $ ZEROMQ_VERSION=v<VERSION> make
+    $ ZEROMQ_VERSION=<VERSION> make

-Be aware that this will almost assuredly not work correctly for any versions of zeromq that are not in the 3.1 series.
+Be aware that this will almost assuredly not work correctly for any versions of zeromq that are not in the 3.2 series.

 Build the docs